Latest posts by Ahmad Imran (see all)

 There is every temptation and tendency to try a new plugin, a different theme or a bit more adventurous tweak to spice up your blog.
-I have been there and can understand this.
+I have been there and don’t hesitate to confess.

-After nearly 3 years of blogging, I have calmed myself down now.
+After 4 years of blogging, I have calmed myself down now.
 I have learnt the lesson.
 It is a distraction which keeps you away from your original task.
 Quality content creation and then its effective marketing.
 As simple as that.

-You need to make that decision and find a perfect balance between your overall blogging activities and everything you do with your WordPress and website.
+You need to make that decision and find a perfect balance between your blogging objectives and everything you do with your WordPress and blog design.
 I can tell you that if you are on your own and managing everything, you will have to sacrifice a few things to keep the basics in shape.

-Now you have to decide what you choose.
+Now you have to decide what you choose to keep.